We can fulfil the role of contract administrator.

 We will handle everything from assisting in the choosing the correct procurement route, through appointing and managing any sub-consultants, development of the initial and tender designs and documents, management of the tender process, appointment of the contractor, to contract administration of the construction project to ensure your project is delivered efficiently.

-We understand how important relationships and communication are throughout project delivery, so we’ll get to know you, and everyone else working on the project to create a productive and cooperative environment.
+We understand how important relationships and communication are throughout project delivery, so we will get to know you, and everyone else working on the project to create a productive and cooperative environment.

 Our understanding of construction law, building contracts and construction and building technology also ensures correct and effective delivery of your development.